-- Waste material first enters the through the boom hose. - The bulk of the material falls out of the airstream and it falls to the floor of the debris body.
-In the body, the air travel is slowed as it goes through it to the other end and leaves the debris body. - The air flows into the secondary prefilter or cyclone chamber.
+- Waste material first enters the Hydro-Excavator through the boom located on top of the tank. - The deflector plate knocks the bulk of the material out of the airstream and it falls to the floor of the debris body.
+The deflector plate is located inside the rear and at the top of the tank.
+In the tank, the air travel is slowed as it goes through it to the other end and leaves the debris body. - The air flows into the secondary prefilter or cyclone chamber.

-- In the cyclone filter chamber, centrifugal force hurls the denser particles toward the cyclone walls where they spiral downward into the collection hopper.
-The lighter and by now relatively particle-free air is directed to the filter element. - The air stream leaves the cyclone filter and enters the final filter section of the housing.
-It is the safety dropout point for any objects which may accidentally enter the filtration system. - Finally, the air passes through the vacuum pump (blower) and out through the silencer on the passenger side of the unit.
+- In the filter chamber, centrifugal force hurls the denser particles toward the cyclone walls where they spiral downward into the collection hopper.
+The lighter and by now relatively particle-free air is directed to the filter element. - The air stream leaves the filter element and enters the microstrainer section of the housing.
+It is the safety dropout point for any objects which may accidentally enter the filtration system. - Finally, the air passes through the vacuum pump (blower) and out through the silencers.